mightymeld/mightymeld-chakra-sample/README.md

 ## Editing the app with MightyMeld

-1. Run `npm install` to install depenendencies.
+1. Run `npm install` to install dependencies.

 2. Download a mightymeld.secrets file from the [MightyMeld Portal](https://mightymeld.app/instances) and place it in your project root